-- The College will engage with the Local Authority EHCP consultation process as set out in current legalisation and will provide information to the Local Authority as to the college's ability to meet the educational support needs of the young person.
-A positive confirmation of this will not necessarily mean acceptance to the vocational programme of study applied for, and applicants will still be required to follow the application and interview process set out in this policy. - Where admittance of a student with an EHCP will require additional funding from the Local Authority (to ensure all needs can be met), it may be necessary for the college to issue a conditional offer of a place until such time as the Local Authority has confirmed that funding is approved. - Where a student applies to the college and receives an offer of a place without disclosing their EHCP or learning needs, it may subsequently be necessary for the college to review any offer issued to ensure its ability to meet the statutory duty as detailed in the SEND Code of Practice. - Students with EHCPs should also be referred to the Inclusion and Support Department. - Referrals are made to Inclusion and Support, Careers Guidance and Safeguarding teams by all staff, where appropriate.
-Inclusion and Support team works with schools and agencies to establish potential barriers and work with students and their families to suggest and implement support packages.
+- The college will engage with the Local Authority EHCP consultation process as set out in the SEND Code of Practice (January 2015) and will provide information to the Local Authority as to the college's ability to meet the educational support needs of the young person.
+A positive confirmation of this will not necessarily mean acceptance to the vocational programme of study applied for, and applicants will still be required to follow the application and interview process set out in this policy. - Where admittance of a student with an EHCP will require additional funding from the Local Authority (to ensure all needs can be met), it may be necessary for the college to issue a conditional offer of a place until such time as the Local Authority has confirmed that funding is approved. - Where a student applies to the college and receives an offer of a place without disclosing their EHCP or learning needs, it may subsequently be necessary for the college to review any offer issued to ensure its ability to meet the statutory duty as detailed in the SEND Code of Practice. - Students with EHCPs should also be referred to the Inclusion and Support Department. - Referrals are made to the Learning Skills Development Service, Safeguarding and Tutorial and Careers Guidance by all teams, where appropriate, to reduce or remove barriers to learning.
+The Inclusion and Support team works with schools and agencies to establish potential barriers and work with students and their families to suggest and implement support packages.